How to shape conversations

 - End the conversation with the last shape, the Triangle.

-Some of the ideas I have for future development would connect these shapes to other shape-based frameworks (Eisenhower matrix, IBM EDT Hills, Basecamp hill charts, the project management triangle, etc.).
-I’m also interested in connecting with storytelling concepts too (beginning, middle, end).
+Some of the ideas I have for future development would connect these shapes to other shape-based frameworks (Eisenhower matrix, IBM Enterprise Design Thinking Hills, Basecamp Hill Charts, the project management triangle, etc.).
+I’m also interested in connecting with storytelling concepts too (beginning–middle–end, conflict–resolution).